Short-Term Accommodations

 Please, for all of the logical reasons stated above, do not pass the short-term housing regulations to satisfy a small group of malcontents.
 Please remember that a 4% tax of an empty industry equates to zero dollars for the city.
 A large chunk of Sarnia’s economy- Tourism, Small Businesses and the Oil Industry will suffer as a result of these regulations.

-Kylepetronski over 4 years ago
+Kylepetronski almost 5 years ago

 Planners and local communities are empowered to "flip the script" on the short term rental conversation.